geaz/muRLi/README.md

 ![muRLi - Flash](https://raw.githubusercontent.com/geaz/muRLi/master/img/flash.png)

-Aftererwards start the *Serial Monitor* and you should see some outputs like in the screenshot below.
+Afterwards start the *serial monitor* and you should see some outputs like in the screenshot below.
 If you are able to see the output, the device is working and you are ready to build **muRLi**.

 ![muRLi - Serial](https://raw.githubusercontent.com/geaz/muRLi/master/img/serial.png)